HMS Artful (S121): Propulsion

 Artful's nuclear reactor will not need to be refuelled during the boat's 25-year service.
 Since the submarine can purify water and air, she will be able to circumnavigate the planet without resurfacing.
 The main limit is that the submarine will only be able to carry three months' supply of food for 98 officers and ratings.

 Armament

 Artful has provision for up-to 38 weapons in six 21 in torpedo tubes.
 The submarine is capable of using Tomahawk Block IV land-attack missiles with a range of 1000 mi and Spearfish heavyweight torpedoes.

 Common Combat System

 Artful is the first Astute-class submarine to utilise the Common Combat System, which will be fitted on every Astute, Vanguard and Dreadnought-class submarine.
 The Common Combat System was originally meant to be first tested on the fourth Astute boat, Audacious, but the system was completed ahead of time.

 Operational history

 In May 2021, Artful joined UK Carrier Strike Group 21 on its seven-and-a-half month-long maiden operational deployment to the Far East.

+As of mid-2024, Artful had been in a period of prolonged inactivity, having last been to sea in early 2023.